JS-RML/Learning-to-Grasp-by-Digging/README.md

 ## 4 Test
 ### 4.1 Test in simulation
-Here we provide testing script to reproduce the results in paper.
+Here we provide a testing script to reproduce the results in the paper.
 Our saved model will download automatically.
 The model is tested on three objects which are used during training.

     python test_in_sim.py

 ### 4.2 Test in real with UR10 and Robotiq140 gripper
-Here we provide an example script to test our method in real robot.
+Here we provide an example script to test our method in a real robot.
 The saved models will download automatically.

     cd real
     python test_in_real.py